Azure-Samples/open-liberty-on-aro/3-integration/ssl/README.md

 ```

 Open `https://<copied-value>` in the browser to test the application.

+Alternatively, you can just open the copied value in the browser, it will be automatically redirected to `https` endpoint accordingly.

 ## Automatically roll the new image out to the deployment